Set-AIPScannerConfiguration [-ReportLevel <ReportLevel>] [-OnlineConfiguration <OnlineConfiguration>] [<CommonParameters>]

 Specifies whether the scanner gets its configuration settings directly from the Azure Information Protection service (the default), or uses an offline configuration file.

 On: The default setting.
 The scanner gets its configuration settings directly from the Azure Information Protection service.

-Off: The scanner is prevented from getting its configuration settings directly from the Azure Information Protection service.
+Off: Supported by the Azure Information Protection client (classic) only: The scanner is prevented from getting its configuration settings directly from the Azure Information Protection service.
 Instead, the scanner is configured by settings that you import from a file.